Home

 At the time of writing, TalkTalk informed ISPreview that they were aware of the newly-discovered Dnsmasq vulnerabilities and continuously review the security of their equipment in collaboration with their suppliers, although they didn’t say if any patches were needed or had been issued.

-Meanwhile, BT promised a response yesterday, yet didn’t get one to us before end of play (we’ll update later this morning with their reply).
-But sadly, Sky Broadband, Vodafone, Virgin Media / O2 and a few others all failed to respond.
-We expect broadband provider’s to be more on the ball with such issues, particularly in light of the UK’s strict new telecoms security laws (example).
-In the age of AI – vendors and ISPs alike will have to move faster to keep pace.
+Sadly, Sky Broadband, Vodafone, Virgin Media / O2 and a few others all failed to respond.
+We expect those broadband provider’s to be more on the ball with such issues, particularly in light of the UK’s strict new telecoms security laws (example).
+In the age of AI – vendors and ISPs alike will have to move faster to keep pace with the changing threat environment.

 Share with Twitter